 The Guide to Creating a Real Estate Thought Leadership Platform

-Any long-time listener of my podcast knows that my guests and I constantly stress the importance and strength of creating a thought leadership platform.
-In fact, I believe that if you want to achieve massive levels of success as an apartment syndicator (or really any entrepreneurial endeavor in general), having an online presence as a thought leader is a MUST.
-Therefore, I wanted to create a post that outlines why you should create a thought leadership platform and how to actually do so.
+Any long-time listener of my real estate podcast knows that my guests and I constantly stress the importance and strength of creating a thought leadership platform.
+In fact, I believe that, if you want to achieve massive levels of success as an apartment syndicator (or really any entrepreneurial endeavor in general), having an online presence as a thought leader is a MUST.
+Therefore, I wanted to create a post that outlines why you should create a business thought leadership platform and how to actually do so.

-Essentially, a thought leadership platform offers unique information, insights and ideas that will position the owner of the platform as a credible and recognized expert in a specific business niche.
+Essentially, a thought leadership platform offers unique information, insights, and ideas that will position the owner of the platform as a credible and recognized expert in a specific business niche.

-A thought leadership platform may take many different forms.
+- An investment thought leadership platform may take many different forms.
 Examples that other investors and I have found successful are:

 - A YouTube channel – interviewing real estate investors and entrepreneurs and/or providing daily/weekly/monthly insights

 - Write a book and self-publish in the Amazon store